Check Ups in Michigan City, IN

 - The discussion is followed by a general X-ray, which reveals hidden cavities, abscesses or any other tooth problems that may not be visible.
 A hands-on examination will help the dentist evaluate the condition of your gums and teeth.

-- Once the examination is complete, Dr. David Weber or Dr. Michael Kirk will present you with the results, and you decide the next steps.
+- Once the examination is complete, Dr. David Weber, Dr. Michael Kirk, or Dr. Jonathan Solares will present you with the results, and you decide the next steps.
 If cavities are discovered, the dentist will suggest fillings or crowns, if there are missing teeth, they may suggest bridges or implants, and if there are infections, they will prescribe you antibiotics to reduce the infection before treatment.
 If there are no dental problems, the dentist may proceed to a professional dental cleaning where the plaque and tartar build-up are removed to minimize cavity occurrence and increase teeth’s aesthetics.

 - The last phase of the check-up involves a series of recommendations to improve your oral health.
 Instructions about proper brushing and flossing are common, especially when the existing routine is not satisfying.